 10 Top Pet-Friendly Station Stays

 Planning your next holiday but can’t bear the thought of leaving your furry friend behind?
-If your 2025 travel bucket list consists of authentic outback experiences - think tin bucket showers, famous burger nights, soaking in artesian baths, or even marvelling at the world’s largest rock - there’s no need to leave your fur baby at home!
-Across the vast and varied landscapes of Western Australia —ranging from coastal sand dunes to red dirt plains— a collection of working sheep and cattle stations invite both you and your four-legged friend to experience the beauty of the outback together.
+If your 2025 travel bucket list consists of authentic outback experiences - think tin bucket showers, famous burger nights, soaking in artesian baths, or hiking rugged trails - there’s no need to leave your fur baby at home!
+Across the vast and varied landscapes of Western Australia, ranging from coastal sand dunes to red dirt plains, a collection of working sheep and cattle stations invite both you and your four-legged friend to experience the beauty of the outback together.

 Whether you’re rolling in your caravan, cruising along in your troopy, or simply pitching a tent under the star-filled skies, these stations have something to suit all creatures great and small.
 From scenic bushwalks and natural wonders, to fiery sunsets and clear outback skies, get a taste of country life, all with your pet by your side.
 Ready to hit the road?
 Here is your ‘ruff’ guide to our Top 10 Pet Friendly Station Stays in Western Australia.